R3dCr3sc3nt/BSidesSF-2017/web/the-year-2000/README.md

 To find the missing commit, we will want to reconstruct his repository locally so we can explore it ourselves.
 That means downloading all the git objects and metadata files and placing them into the expected locations on our own computer.

 We start by creating a new folder.
 Let's call it `theyear2000`.
 Inside that, we want to recreate the `.git` directory.
-And inside that, we'll want to a directory called `logs`.
+And inside that, we'll want to create a directory called `logs`.
 We can do this in one command:

 ```sh
 mkdir -p theyear2000/.git/logs